IceMetalPunk/Sniders/Readme.txt

 QUESTIONS:
-1) General design questions: how exactly should the invoices and summaries look?
-2) In customer information lookups, do you want:
+1) In customer information lookups, do you want:
 	a.
 Opening balance for the month
 	b.
 Current balance including uninvoiced items (do not invoice automatically)
 	c.
 Number of invoiced/uninvoiced items
 	d.
 Name/address
 	e.
 Work tickets for the current cycle--lookup by customer number and reference

-3) What types of reports do you need?
-What specific information should they include?

-4) Should the invoice, etc. totals be on a separate report from the weekly summary of all customer accounts?
+2) Should the invoice, etc. totals be on a separate report from the weekly summary of all customer accounts?
 	NO

-5) Going forward, what other functionality do you need/want?

 THINGS WE NEED:
-1) An exported CSV of all current customer info from QuickBooks.
+✓ 1) An exported CSV of all current customer info from QuickBooks.

 TODO:
-0) Add a check for work ticket totals < 0 (NOT ALLOWED).
+0) Quick-ish things and fixes
 	a.
+Add a check for work ticket totals < 0 (NOT ALLOWED).
+	b.
+Fix invoice recap being blank bug
+	c.
+Move invoice balances and totals around
+	d.
 Catch empty adjustment values gracefully when entering new adjustments.
-	b.
+	e.
 Change printer and paper size for tickets vs invoices.
-	c.
+	f.
 Add passwords to database.
-	d.
+✓ g.
 Parse the .dat files from the InvoiceExpress exports
 		i.
 Truncate customer table and rebuild from these exports

-1) Invoice changes:
+✓ 1) Invoice changes:
 ✓	a.
 Include opening balance
 ✓	b.
 Include adjusted charges (lost items, etc.) with work tickets and consolidate them into "previous invoice" totals ✓	c.
 Include payments and other adjusted credits on invoices in a separate section and DO NOT consolidate them into "previous invoice" totals
 ✓	d.
 Only include charges (with discount) and "previous invoice" totals in the total invoice amount ✓	e.
 Show a "total balance" at the bottom, which includes the invoice's total minus the listed payments and credits

-3) End-of-week cycle
+✓ 3) End-of-week cycle
 ✓	a.
 Batch create all invoices that haven't been invoiced yet ✓	b.
 Process invoices into accounts receivable table
 ✓	c.
 Print a summary of all (nonzero) account balances